skywayman9/alpha-damping-example/README.md

 A poor viscous scheme can lead to oscillations and failure of the simulations (and it does lot more...will be explained in future papers)

-This code kind of reproduces the resutls in the above (first) paper but it may or may not work if you change the parameters or the test case.
+It may or may not work if you change the parameters or the test case.
 Its upto you.

 Sainadh Chamarthi